Novensiles: The invocation of Decius Mus

 The novensiles are invoked in a list of deities in a prayer formula preserved by the Augustan historian Livy.
-The prayer is uttered by Decius Mus (consul 340 BC) during the Samnite Wars as part of his vow (devotio) to offer himself as a sacrifice to the infernal gods when a battle between the Romans and the Latins has become desperate.
+The prayer is uttered by Publius Decius Mus during the Samnite Wars as part of his vow (devotio) to offer himself as a sacrifice to the infernal gods when a battle between the Romans and the Latins has become desperate.
 Although Livy was writing at a time when Augustus cloaked religious innovation under appeals to old-fashioned piety and traditionalism, archaic aspects of the prayer suggest that it represents a traditional formulary as might be preserved in the official pontifical books.
 The other deities invoked — among them the Archaic Triad of Jupiter, Mars, and Quirinus, as well as the Lares and Manes — belong to the earliest religious traditions of Rome.
 Livy even explains that he will record the archaic ritual of devotio at length because "the memory of every human and religious custom has withered from a preference for everything novel and foreign."
 That the novensiles would appear in such a list at all, and before the indigetes, is surprising if they are "new."

 Both the Lares and the Manes are "native" gods often regarded in ancient sources as the deified dead.
 Servius says that the novensiles are "old gods" who earned numinous status (dignitatem numinis) through their virtus, their quality of character.
 The early Christian apologist Arnobius notes other authorities who also regarded them as mortals who became gods.
 In this light, the novensiles, like the Lares and Manes, may be "concerned with the subterranean world where ancestors were sleeping."